msmych/RealFinance/src/main/resources/message/help.md

 *Real finance help*

-  <amount> - save new expense. _Examples: 100, 12.50_
+  <amount> - Save new expense. _Examples: 100, 12.50_

+  /total - Total amount of expenses by chat

-  /help - this help message
+  /help - This help message